-Tackling hyperpigmentation is a three step process that should incorporate into your skin care regimen:
+Tackling hyperpigmentation is a three-step process that should be incorporated into your skin care routine:

 Retinol is a form of vitamin A that works to increase cell turnover by stimulating cell production underneath the skin.
 This process slows down with age, allowing layers of dead, thick, sun damaged skin cells to remain on the surface.
 As a result – skin looks dull and thick, pores look large and sun-related damage such as age spots and blotchiness appear.
 Products such as ROC Multi-Correxion 5 in 1 Daily Moisturizer and Neutrogena Rapid Tone Repair Dark Spot Corrector contain retinol which makes the dark spots disappear.

 Glycolic acid is an AHA (alpha hydroxy acid) derived from sugar that exfoliates and stimulates collagen production.
 It reduces oil on the surface of the skin and lightens dark spots effectively.